 - Auditory alarm signals for high, medium and low priority alarm conditions (p.
 48); use the parameter 'Alarm Volume' to adjust the volume of these signals. - The 'AUDIO OFF Reminder' (short signal tone) sounds every 60 seconds if the auditory alarm signals are permanently switched off.
-Operator access to switch off this reminder signal is subject to institution's permission; its volume is not adjustable. - The 'Auditory Power On Self Test Signal' (three short tones) sounds during the 'Power On Self Test'; its volume is not adjustable. - The 'Ready for use' Beep (short tone) sounds at the end of a successful calibration of a SenTec TC Sensor.
-This signal can only be switched ON/OFF by the institution; its volume is not adjustable. - The Key Click (short tone) indicates that a button has been properly pressed; use the parameter Key Click to switch off/adjust the volume of this signal.
+Operator access to switch off this reminder signal is subject to institution's permission; its volume is not adjustable. - Auditory signal (three signal tones of 0.2 seconds) to test the SDM's loudspeaker during the Power-On Self-Test.
+Contact Sentec authorized service personnel or your local Sentec representative if this signal is not activated when switching on the SDM. - The 'Ready for use' Beep (short tone) sounds at the end of a successful calibration of a Sentec TC Sensor.
+This signal can only be switched ON/OFF by the institution; its volume is not adjustable. - The Key Click (short tone) indicates that a button has been properly pressed; use the parameter Key Click to switch off/ adjust the volume of this signal. - The 'Pulse Beep' (short tone) sounds once for each pulse.
+Its automatic pitch modulation reflects changing SpO2 levels; use the parameter 'Pulse Beep' to switch off/adjust the volume of this signal.

-- The 'Pulse Beep' (short tone) sounds once for each pulse.
-Its automatic pitch modulation reflects changing SpO2 levels; use the parameter 'Pulse Beep' to switch off/adjust the volume of this signal. - The 'Button Disabled Beep' (long tone) sounds if a currently disabled button is pressed (e.g. the Menu Button if 'Menu Access' has been disabled by the institution); its volume is not adjustable. - The 'Button Disabled Beep' (low pitched tone) sounds if a Control Button is pressed that is currently disabled (e.g. if the Menu/Previous Level Button is pressed when 'Menu Access' is disabled by institution). - The 'V-CheckTM Completed Beep' (high pitched two beep tone) sounds upon termination of a V-CheckTM Measurement; use the parameter 'Alarm Volume' to adjust the volume of this signal.
+- The 'Button Disabled Beep' (long tone) sounds if a currently disabled button is pressed (e.g. the Menu Button if 'Menu Access' has been disabled by the institution); its volume is not adjustable. - The 'Button Disabled Beep' (low pitched tone) sounds if a Control Button is pressed that is currently disabled (e.g. if the Menu/Previous Level Button is pressed when 'Menu Access' is disabled by institution). - The 'V-Check[TM] Completed Beep' (high pitched two beep tone) sounds upon termination of a V-Check[TM] Measurement; use the parameter 'Alarm Volume' to adjust the volume of this signal.